 The Sundown Project is both an album and a play, performed in period costumes.
 Sassafrass used Kickstarter to raise funds for both.
-You can pre-order the CD & DVD on Bandcamp.
-You can also listen to a selection of finished tracks on our Sundown Preview Album, and purchase a digital download for $5.
+You can buy the CD from CDBaby or a digital download from Bandcamp.
+You can also listen to the whole album streaming free online.

 Combining a folk style with medieval modes, complex close harmony and multiple sets of competing lyrics, these songs present detailed and lively retellings of the myths, illustrating different characters’ competing perspectives, and the rival worldviews of gods, giants and mortals who compete to survive in the harsh cosmology imagined by the Vikings.
 The songs are closely based on medieval Icelandic sources, and present the stories as they have been handed down, but expanding upon the perspectives of the different participants to bring new depth to the characters.
 In this example, “My Brother, My Enemy,” Loki and Odin describe how they met, and how their friendship turned into the bitter animosity which leads to Ragnarok.

-The album, currently in production, will contain the twelve songs in which the stories unfold, recorded and professionally edited.
-With funds from the Kickstarter, we hope to pay for digital mastering of the tracks, and a detailed booklet containing all the lyrics to the pieces, some of which are more than ten minutes long with up to seven different parts each with unique lyrics.
-Kickstarter funds will also help us make the album green, produced with recycled packaging and using recyclable and biodegradable materials.
-We aim to release the album in Spring/Summer 2014, but you can access a preview version now.
+The album, contains the twelve songs in which the stories unfold, recorded and professionally edited.
+With funds from the Kickstarter, we were able to include a 24-page booklet containing all the lyrics to the pieces, some of which are more than ten minutes long with up to seven different parts each with unique lyrics.
+Kickstarter funds also helped us make the album green, with recycled packaging and using recyclable and biodegradable materials.

 Sundown: Whispers of Ragnarok has been ten years in the making, from the composition of the original music through the development of the characters, script and costuming.
 We hope you will share our excitement, and continue to explore these pages and learn more about the project.
-You can pre-order the CD and DVD.
 All funds go directly to production costs, costuming, and to paying for our performers to travel to concert venues.
 Sassafrass can’t perform without help from friends like you.
 You can also support us by purchasing our older music, available through Bandcamp.

 Learn More about Sassafrass and Sundown: